yugabyte/yb-sql-workshop/query-using-bi-tools/README.md

 ## Setup steps

-We will first setup YugaByte DB, create the necessary tables, import sample data and then setup Metabase to use these tables and show us some analytics.
+We will first setup YugabyteDB, create the necessary tables, import sample data and then setup Metabase to use these tables and show us some analytics.

 ### Step 1: Untar the necessary files